bm0801389031/week8/README.md

 0 <= score < 60	'F'
 Tested values are all between 0 and 100.
 Theres is no need to check for negative values or values greater than 100.
 FUNDAMENTALS

+## Find numbers which are divisible by given number

+Description:

+Complete the function which takes two arguments and returns all numbers which are divisible by the given divisor.
+First argument is an array of numbers and the second is the divisor.

+Example

+divisibleBy([1, 2, 3, 4, 5, 6], 2) == [2, 4, 6]
+ALGORITHMSARRAYS